DomSas/master-thesis/README.md

 were normalized.
 This was done by dividing each value of an array by the maximum value of the array, which resulted in every value being in a range [0, 1].

-The Generator incorporated [ImageDataAugmentor](https://github.com/mjkvaak/ImageDataAugmentor) to apply augmentations (Vertical Flip, Random Rotate 90°, Shift Scale Rotate, Grid Disortion).
+The Generator incorporated [ImageDataAugmentor](https://github.com/mjkvaak/ImageDataAugmentor) to apply augmentations (Vertical Flip, Random Rotate 90°, Shift Scale Rotate, Grid Distortion).

 > It was crucial that the library modified the brain and corresponding mask the same way, in order to match annotations with damaged brain tissue.